AbrahamSV/simplyRSA/README.md

 # simplyRSA
-Simple package to run RSA analyses on fMRI data Currently, it only contains 1 module for RSA searhclight.
+Simple package to run RSA analyses on fMRI data.
+Currently, it only contains 1 module for RSA searhclight.
 Some features are missing, like cross-run validation